nadimkobeissi/mkbsd/README.md

 4. Wait a little.
 5. All wallpapers are now in a newly created `downloads` subfolder.

+### Running in Ruby

+1. Ensure you have Ruby installed (version 2.7+ recommended).
+2. No additional gems are required as the script uses only standard library.
+3. Make the script executable: `chmod +x dwl.rb`
+4. Run the script: `./dwl.rb` or `ruby dwl.rb`
+5. Wait a little.
+6. All wallpapers will be downloaded to a newly created `downloads` subfolder in the current directory.

+Note: Unlike the Python version which uses `aiohttp` for asynchronous requests, this Ruby script uses synchronous requests with the standard `net/http` library.
+As a result, it might be slower for downloading multiple images.
 ## FAQ

 ### Q: What's the story behind this?